torkildr/raspberry-display/README.md

 ## Building
 First install the system pre-requisites and the WiringPi library.

+You might want to change the [display headers](src/ht1632.h) if you have a setup that is different than the reference setup.

 If you're on a debian system, like raspbian, this is simply
 ```bash
 ./install-prereqs-debian.sh